-First of all, garlic is very bad for guinea pigs because it can upset their stomach and irritate the gastrointestinal tract.
-As we have said, garlic is from a bulb, and guinea pigs have difficulties digesting these foods.
+Garlic is very bad for guinea pigs because it can upset their stomach and irritate the gastrointestinal tract.
 Some of the symptoms of an upset stomach and problems with digestion are diarrhea, vomiting, stomach pain, dehydration, loss of appetite, and depression.

 Risk of Anemia

 Some guinea pigs suffer from allergies to certain foods, and garlic is also one of them.
-Symptoms that may appear if they are allergic to garlic are diarrhea, hives, breathing difficulties, swelling of their face, lips, tongue, or throat.
-Guinea pigs that have an allergy to garlic often are sensitive to some other similar vegetables such as onions, leeks, ginger, etc.
+Symptoms that may appear if they are allergic to garlic are diarrhea, hives, breathing difficulties, and swelling of their face, lips, tongue, or throat.

-Garlic has a specific spicy flavor, and this flavor can cause a burning sensation in the guinea pig’s mouth and throat.
+Garlic has a specific spicy flavor.
+This flavor can cause a burning sensation in the guinea pig’s mouth and throat.
 So, it’s better not to feed garlic to guinea pigs in order to avoid these unpleasant problems.

 More Information About Guinea Pigs and Garlic